-Equality legislation protects individuals from discrimination on the basis of their age, religion, disability, gender, race or sexual orientation.
+Equality legislation protects individuals from discrimination on the basis of their age, religion, disability, sex, race, sexual orientation and other protected characteristics.
 On this page you find articles, books and online resources providing background information and guidance.

 All firms accredited for probate services are required to collect, report and publish diversity data about their employees.

 If you're looking to return to work in you're 50s, you're not alone.
 According to the UK Department of Work and Pensions, close to 70% of those aged 50 to 64 now work, compared with 55% 30 years ago.
 Here CABA gives its top tips to help you secure a new role.

 In this economia article, David Adams examines why more older people are going to need to work for longer and what this means for them, as well as employers, the economy and society.